Amended and Restated Bylaws LCR-DC, Inc., a District of Columbia Non-Profit Corporation (March 14, 2022)

 (g) Vacancies During Term of Office.

 (i) Other than vacancies occurring by operation of subsection (h) hereof, any vacancy occurring in an office prior to the expiration of that position’s term, other than that of President, may be filled by a majority vote of the remaining members of the Board.
 An Officer or Director appointed by the Board shall serve for the unexpired term of that position.

 (ii) In the case of a vacancy in the office of President, the Vice President shall serve as President for the remainder of the resigning President’s term.
 The Board shall then fill the vacancy of the Vice President as prescribed in Section 6.01(g)(i) above.

 (h) Removal of Officers/Directors.

-(i) An Officer/Director may be removed by a two-thirds (2/3) vote of the members of the Corporation present and voting at a regular meeting.
+(i) An Officer/Director may be removed by a two-thirds (2/3) vote of the Board of Directors.

 Section 6.02 Duties and Powers — Generally